shivanadt/Rules-Based-Alerting-System/README.md

 # Rules-Based-Alerting-System
-This project is a case study which i am going to do while undergoing training in philips.
-This project is to develop a Console Application which acts as a nurse to the patients.
-It alerts the concerned persons about the health of the patient if the health parameters deviate beyond the specified range.
+This project is a case study which we are going to do while undergoing training in philips.
+The project is to develop a Console Application which monitors various health parameters.
+It alerts the concerned person(nurse) about the health of the patients if the  parameters deviate beyond the specified range.